lbl-camera/genAI/README.md

   - **InstructPix2Pix**

 - Each model generates 3 outputs for each input image from the 3 sample datasets (CMC, ROCKS, ROOTS).

+## Metrics Calculation Notebook

+- `calculate_metrics.ipynb` calculates all metrics for all models including (SSIM, LPIPS, FID and CLIP Score for text-guided models).

 ---